brocade/brocade/README.md

 Opentack Brocade Quantum Plugin implements the Quantum v2.0 API.

-It is meant for orchestrating switches running NOS examples of these are:
+It is meant for orchestrating Brocade VCS switches running NOS, examples of these are:

    1. VDX 67xx series of switches
    2. VDX 87xx series of switches